 CaracasChronicles.com (on Twitter @CaracasChron) has been the place for opposition-leaning-but-not-insane analysis of the Venezuelan political scene since 2002.
-The blog aims is to breathe life, insight, and wit into discussions of Venezuelan public life.
+The blog aims to breathe life, insight, and wit into discussions of Venezuelan public life.

 Today, Caracas Chronicles is a group blog edited by Juan Cristobal Nagel (@juannagel)- a Venezuelan economist now living in Chile.
 The blog’s founder Francisco Toro (@BoringDev) stepped aside to pursue a different project in February, 2014 but still contributes occasionally and plays an advisory role as “editor emeritus.”